skycoin/skycoin/src/api/README.md

 If the transaction is unconfirmed, the calculated hours are based upon the current system time, and are approximately equal to the hours the output would have if it become confirmed immediately.

+The `"time"` field at the top level of each object in the response array indicates either the confirmed timestamp of a confirmed transaction or the last received timestamp of an unconfirmed transaction.

+The `POST` method can be used if many addresses need to be queried.

-To get address related confirmed transactions:
+To get confirmed transactions for one or more addresses:

 ```sh
 curl http://127.0.0.1:6420/api/v1/transactions?addrs=7cpQ7t3PZZXvjTst8G7Uvs7XH4LeM8fBPD,6dkVxyKFbFKg9Vdg6HPg1UANLByYRqkrdY&confirmed=1
 ```

-To get address related unconfirmed transactions:
+To get unconfirmed transactions for one or more addresses:

 ```sh
 curl http://127.0.0.1:6420/api/v1/transactions?addrs=7cpQ7t3PZZXvjTst8G7Uvs7XH4LeM8fBPD,6dkVxyKFbFKg9Vdg6HPg1UANLByYRqkrdY&confirmed=0
 ```

-To get all addresses related transactions:
+To get both confirmed and unconfirmed transactions for one or more addresses:

 ```sh
 curl http://127.0.0.1:6420/api/v1/transactions?addrs=7cpQ7t3PZZXvjTst8G7Uvs7XH4LeM8fBPD,6dkVxyKFbFKg9Vdg6HPg1UANLByYRqkrdY